vnnamng/vnnamng/README.md

-Year 3 DSA student in NUS, trying my best~
+Final Year DSA-CS student in NUS.

-Interest: AI/ML, Quan Comp and Algo.
+Intern at PE Strats @ GIC.
+LLM Engineer + Data Analyst.
 <!---
 vnnamng/vnnamng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.